jpokojska/portfolio/README.md

  * Windows
  * Excel
  * Trello
- * Python - in progress
- * Postman - in progress
  * Selenium - in progres
+ * Python - want to learn in a near future
+ * Postman - want to learn in a near future

 # Education & Courses
  * Higher Education, faculty: computer science, data analysis (extramurally) 2019 - currently